fictive-kin/fknpm-growable-uint8-array/README.md

 underlying buffer, automatically allocating a larger `Uint8Array` when necessary using a simple exponential growth algorithm.

+`getElement(n)` and `setElement(n, value)` can be used to get and set the value, respectively, at a specific index.
+When setting, index values less than zero or greater than the length of the array are silently ignored.

-All `TypedArray` methods are delegated to the underlying `Uint8Array`.
-If the method returns an instance of `Uint8Array` it will be wrapped in a `GrowableUint8Array`.
+All `TypedArray` prototype methods are delegated to the underlying `Uint8Array`.
+If the prototype method returns an instance of
+`Uint8Array` it will be wrapped in a `GrowableUint8Array`.

 Use `growableUint8Array.unwrap()` to return a `Uint8Array` view of the underlying data, with proper bounds.
 By default this will not copy the data, for performance reasons.
 Pass `true` as the first argument to unwrap to return a copy of the data.